cannonkeys/ck-docs/docs/ripple-guide.md

-12. After installing the screws, Flip the board back over and you can install your keycaps.
+12. After installing the screws, flip the board back over and you can install your keycaps.
 The best part!

 ![](images/ripple/16-finished-build.jpg)